Twists of superconformal algebras: Abstract

 \section{Abstract}

-We develop the theory of ``conformal twists'' of superconformal field theories in dimension 3 to 6, extending the well-known analysis of twists for supersymmetric theories.
-The conformal twists describe all possible inequivalent choices of a nilpotent element in the superconformal algebra.
-Such twists can give rise to interesting subalgebras and protected sectors of operators, with the Donaldson--Witten topological field theory and the vertex operator algebras of 4-dimensional $\mathcal{N}{=} 2$ SCFTs being prominent examples.
-We work mostly with the complexified superconformal algebras, unless explicitly stated otherwise; real forms of the superconformal algebra may have important physical implications, but we leave these subtleties to future work.
+We take first steps toward a theory of ``conformal twists'' for superconformal field theories in dimension 3 to 6, extending the well-known analysis of twists for supersymmetric theories.
+A conformal twist is a square-zero odd element in the superconformal Lie algebra, and we classify all twists and describe their orbits under the adjoint action of the superconformal group.
+We work mostly with the complexified superconformal algebras, unless explicitly stated otherwise; real forms of the superconformal algebra may have important physical implications, but we only discuss these subtleties in a few special cases.
+Conformal twists can give rise to interesting subalgebras and protected sectors of operators in a superconformal field theory, with the Donaldson--Witten topological field theory and the vertex operator algebras of 4-dimensional $\mathcal{N}{=} 2$ SCFTs being prominent examples.
 To obtain mathematical precision, we explain how to extract vertex algebras and $\mathbb E_n$ algebras from a twisted superconformal field theory using factorization algebras.